Proof complexity of positive branching programs

-Note that $\posclo G$ is always a positive NBP.
+Note that $\posclo G$ is always a positive NBP, by definition.
 Thus this construction gives us a `canonical' positive version of a NBP.
 In many (but not all) cases, we can precisely characterise the semantic effect of taking positive closures, thanks to the following notion:

-\begin{definition} [Monotone closure] For a Boolean function $f$, we define its \emph{monotone closure} $\monclo f$, by $\monclo f (\alpha) = 1$ just if $\exists \beta \leq \alpha . f(\beta) = 1$. \end{definition} The point of the monotone closure of a function $f$ is that it is the `least' monotone function that dominates $f$, i.e.\ such that $f\leq \monclo f$.
+\begin{definition} [Monotone closure] For a Boolean function $f$, we define its \emph{monotone closure} $\monclo f$, by $\monclo f (\alpha) = 1$ if $\exists \beta \leq \alpha . f(\beta) = 1$. \end{definition} The point of the monotone closure of a function $f$ is that it is the `least' monotone function that dominates $f$, i.e.\ such that $f\leq \monclo f$.
 There is also a dual notion of the `greatest' monotone function dominated by $f$ which is similarly related to `positive co-NBPs', but we shall not make use of it in this work.

-In certain cases, the positive closure of a NBP $G$ computes \emph{precisely} the monotone closure of (the function computed by) $G$.
-Call a NBP \emph{read-once} if, on each path, each propositional variable appears at most once. \todo{Example of Exact and Threshold already here?} We have:
+In certain cases, the positive closure of a NBP $G$ computes \emph{precisely} the monotone closure of the function computed by $G$.
+Call a NBP \emph{read-once} if, on each path, each propositional variable appears at most once.
+We have: